HacktoberfestSIT/Flutter-App/README.md

 ## 😇About the repository
-This Repository is based on Flutter App development, you can contribute in this project,add your own developer profile with Pictures, Name, Contact and many more.
+This Repository is based on Flutter App development, you can contribute in this project, add your own developer profile with Pictures, Name, Contact and many more.

 ## 📢General Steps to follow while contributing: